Orcomp/Orc.CollectionValidator/README.md

 Why Validate Collections?
 =========================
 Validation is an important aspect of software quality control and design-by-contract.
-This libary gives developers an easy way to enforce arbitrary conditions on collections (or aggregated values derived from collections) and to chain them together in a fluent-style interface.
+This libary provides developers an easy way to enforce arbitrary conditions on collections or (aggregated values derived from collection items) and to chain them together via a fluent-style interface.
 For example, a method may require a collection of numbers to be ordered and contain a minimum value greater than a known constant.
 It may also require that the standard deviation of those numbers maintain a certain condition.
-More complex scenarios using properties from objects of the collections can also be validated using arbitrary aggregator functions specified by the client code.
-A typical production scenario may utilize Orc.CollectionValidator for easy validation of collections within Unit Tests and/or within code contracts.
+More complex scenarios composed of properties from items within the collection can also be validated using arbitrary aggregator functions specified by the client code.
+A typical production scenario may use Orc.CollectionValidator within Unit Tests, code contracts and/or argument validation.

 Validating Collections
 ======================
-Validation of collections occurs through the use of the CollectionValidator facade.
-This class is constructed using an easy-to-use Fluent inteface which allows you to chain specific validations together.
+Validation of collections occurs via the CollectionValidator facade.
+This class provides an easy-to-use Fluent interface that allows you to chain your specific validations together.

 For example